‘Teen Mom’ Amber Portwood And Matt Baier Drop Vegas Wedding News On Instagram

 “Honestly, it was a really hard time in our relationship and cause I didn’t approve of anything that he did in his past, but then again I didn’t want to base my decision, you know, him 5 to 10 years ago, so we went through a rough patch… We kind of been working through it and we are actually doing a lot better.
 I think our trust is starting to build again and you know it was really hard.”

 According to TMZ, Kisby Enterprises filed court documents to have Amber and Matt evicted from their home.
-The company alleged that Amber and Matt owed $2,640 in back payments and had caused serious damages tot he residence since moving in.
+The company alleged that Amber and Matt owed $2,640 in back payments and had caused serious damages to the residence since moving in.

 “[Matt Baier] and I believe that he thinks this house is in total shambles right now, which is not true… This house is absolutely immaculate.
 We had to fix the electric in the home and we had to fix the plumbing in the home because the plumbing was leaking into our kitchen.”